Naturist camping in France: the comprehensive and detailed guide to a successful naturist holiday

 Holidaymakers appreciate:

-One of the great strengths of naturist camping in France lies in the diversity of accommodation on offer.
+One of the great strengths of naturist camping in France is the diversity of accommodation on offer.
 Whether for a first stay or for regular holidaymakers, there is now a very wide range of options, from simple pitches to high-end accommodation.
-This diversity allows everyone to find the solution best suited to their profile - budget, desired comfort, length of stay, natural environment sought - while remaining in the naturist spirit.
+This variety means everyone can find the solution that works best for them – factoring in budget, desired comfort, length of stay, the kind of environment they want - while remaining naturist in spirit.

 1. Bare pitches: freedom close to nature